UNStats/gender_data_portal/metadata_md/II_9__I2e391327__metadata.md

 ## Sources of discrepancies between global and national figures

 ---

 ## Process of obtaining data

-National data on literacy are typically collected through self- or household-declaration in household surveys or population censuses that rely on the ‘able to read and write a simple statement’ definition of literacy, although the questions asked in surveys vary between countries.
+National data on literacy are typically collected through self- or household-declaration in household surveys or population censuses that rely on the "able to read and write a simple statement" definition of literacy, although the questions asked in surveys vary between countries.
 Household surveys like the Demographic and Health Surveys \(DHS, [http://dhsprogram.com](http://dhsprogram.com)\) and Multiple Indicator Cluster Surveys \(MICS, [http://mics.unicef.org](http://mics.unicef.org)\) have moved from self- or household-declaration to simple assessments in the form of a reading test, in which respondents are asked to read a simple sentence written in their language.

 ---

 ## Treatment of missing values

 ---

-## Data availability and assessment of countries’ capacity
+## Data availability and assessment of countriesï¿½ capacity

 ---

 ## Expected time of release

 ---

 ## Data source

 Data and metadata were extracted from UNESCO Institute for Statistics on 5 August 2021.
 For more information, please go to the following: [http://data.uis.unesco.org/](http://data.uis.unesco.org/)

 ---